joominchoi/weather-app/README.md

 - To make an element grow larger when hovered over by cursor, use *transform: scale(X%)'* instead of manually setting width and height of element to prevent the enlargening of the element from affecting the layout of other elements.

 ## WIP
-- Layout of information
 - Custom UI alert for invalid search parameter
-- Add any styling you like!
-- Optional: add a ‘loading’ component that displays from the time the form is submitted until the information comes back from the API.
-Use DevTools to test for low-end devices.
-- Push that baby to github and share your solution below!